Acumatica/Acumatica-WooCommerce/README.md

 Copyright © `2021` `Acumatica, INC`

-This component is licensed under the MIT License, a copy of which is available online [here](LICENSE)
+This component is licensed under the MIT License, a copy of which is available online [here](LICENSE).